PCVP performs at Peabody, November, 2013

 - Pre-Conservatory Violin Class — The signature component of the program is this weekly class, led by Rebecca Henry, String Department Chair and PCVP Director.
 This class meets during the fall/spring academic year on Saturdays from 10:30 am – 12:30 pm.
 Throughout the year, time is spent in three ways:

 - Technique — Students refine the relationships between motion and music and continue the search for flexible, free motions and virtuoso technique.

-- Collaborations with the Performance Academy for Strings — PCVP will collaborate with the PA for a series of performance workshops and master classes that are designed to develop performance skills and explore enrichment topics.
-Past topics have included Orchestral Excerpts with Baltimore Symphony Orchestra (BSO) Concertmaster Jonathan Carney, Taking College Auditions with Peabody faculty member Herbert Greeberg, Jazz Improvisation with Sara Caswell, and Creative Practice with cellist Richard Aaron.
-In addition, PA and PCVP will join forces in January for a special String Orchestra Festival.
+- Collaborations with the Performance Academy for Strings —PCVP collaborates with the Performance Academy for Strings for a special String Orchestra Festival each January, where guest conductors have included Marin Alsop, Kenneth Lam, Edward Polochick, and for selected guest master classes and events.
+Past topics have included Orchestral Excerpts with Baltimore Symphony Orchestra Concertmaster Jonathan Carney, Taking College Auditions with Peabody faculty member Herbert Greenberg, Jazz Improvisation with Sara Caswell, and Creative Practice with cellist Richard Aaron.

-- Piano Rehearsal — Rehearsals with a piano accompanist whose time is dedicated to the specific individual development of these young artists.
-Each student receives a designated number of hours of rehearsal time per semester, and the pianist is available to perform with the student in most recitals, concerts, and area competitions.
+- Piano Rehearsal — Rehearsals with a professional pianist whose time is dedicated to the specific individual development of these young artists.
+Each student receives a six hours of rehearsal time per semester, and the pianist is available to perform with the student in most recitals, concerts, and area competitions.

 Additional Opportunities through PCVP